 You probably have never heard of these babies before, huh?
 In one of my former lives, I was a Pampered Chef consultant and there are a few tools of theirs that I still use and love.
 This Rockcrok pot is one of them, and there’s an entire family of Rockcrok-ery.
 They’re made of a special glazed clay which makes it able to go on the stove, in the oven, in the microwave, on the grill, in the freezer, and (most importantly) in the dishwasher.
 That means you can make a french onion soup on the stove, put the bread and cheese on top and throw it under the broiler, then put the rest in the fridge.

-One pot = less dishes.
-I’m all for less dishes, if you didn’t know.
+One-pot = fewer dishes.
+I’m all for fewer dishes if you didn’t know.

 Ok, but the real reason it’s on this list for freezer meals is because if you get home from work and realize you forgot to thaw a freezer meal that was supposed to go in the crockpot (oh, it’ll happen!), you could thaw it out a little and then cook it in the microwave.
 I make a pork roast in mine and you’d never know it cooked in the microwave, pinky swear.
 And it’s all because of that specially patented clay mix.
 Amazing.

 KITCHEN ESSENTIALS THAT WILL MAKE FREEZER MEAL PREP EASIER

 I used to use the ever-popular Pampered Chef chopper but 1. it makes soooo much noise and 2.
 I hate having different sized pieces of whatever I’m chopping.
 This one gives you lots of evenly chopped pieces and can hold more at one time.
 If you hate chopping onions, get this one asap.